IBM/opensource-ai-workshop/docs/lab-2/README.md

+---
-# Using the local AI co-pilot
+title: Using the local AI co-pilot
+description: Learn how to leverage Open Source AI
+logo: images/ibm-blue-background.png
+---

-Lets play with our new found local AI Open Source AI!
+Let's play with our new found local AI Open Source AI!

 !!! note
     There is an expectation of some programming experience/knowledge here, if you don't have any or are uncomfortable here, don't fret!
 Our TA's are here to help and want to help, raise your hand and ask.
-You can always skip to Lab 3, or Lab 5 if you want.

 ## Sanity checks